2017 1

 Pichon Comtesse – amazing in every aspect, delicious fruit, ripe tannin, complex and precise.
 Stunning balance and length.
 98+p.

-D'Armailhac, Batailley and Clerc Milon – powerful and strong, well-defined fruit and tannin, velvety fruit and tannin, fine complexity, meaty.
+D'Armailhac, Batailley, and Clerc Milon – powerful, well-defined fruit and tannin, velvety fruit and tannin, fine complexity, meaty.
 Persistent finish.
 93p.
-Grand Puy Ducasse was similar but more elegant and with more finesse instead of power.
+Grand Puy Ducasse was similar but more elegant, with more finesse than power.
 93p.

 Haut Bages Liberal – quite splendid, fresh, fine acidity, fine support of tannin, fine structure, long aftertaste.
 Fine effort.
 93p.
 Haut Bages Liberal – quite splendid, fresh, fine acidity, fine support of tannin, fine structure, long aftertaste.
 Fine effort.
 93p.
 Lynch Bages – modern style, concentrated, complex, lot of oak.
 93p.